Y7EA/Y7EA/README.md

 <br/>
 <br/>

 <h3>🚀 About Me</h3>
-<h4> I'm Yahya Haj Ali and I am a Front-End Developer from Palestine.
-I am passionate about learning programming languages and frameworks, as well as implementing designs.
-As a junior web developer, I am always eager to learn new things and improve my skills.
-I enjoy the challenge of tackling new projects and finding creative solutions to problems.
-I am excited to continue growing and learning as a developer. </h4>
+<h4> Greetings, I'm Yahya Haj Ali, a driven coder based in Palestine.
+My passion lies in backend development, where I specialize in problem-solving using C++.
+Presently, I'm fully engaged in mastering C# for backend programming.
+Additionally, I pursue game design on Unity as a hobby, a pursuit that significantly enhances my proficiency in C#.
+As a competitive programmer, I thrive on tackling intricate challenges and devising streamlined solutions.
+Immersing myself in the diverse world of game design through Unity acts as a catalyst, further amplifying my command of C#.
+Let's join forces and embark on an exhilarating journey through the realms of programming and game development together! </h4>

 <img align="center" src="https://github.com/Govindv7555/Govindv7555/blob/main/49e76e0596857673c5c80c85b84394c1.gif" width= 100% height=95px>